On this page

 Outside of graduating high school, prospective student-athletes need to meet certain NCAA eligibility requirements in order to be able to compete at the college level.
 Usually, this means taking certain required core courses and meeting minimum standards for a student’s GPA and ACT/SAT score.

-For the class of 2021, the NCAA updated its requirements.
+The NCAA Eligibility Center extended its COVID-19 initial eligibility policies for student-athletes who initially enroll full-time during the 2021-22 and 2022-23 academic years.
 The NCAA is no longer requiring the SAT or the ACT for students who intend to compete at the Division 1 or Division 2 level.
 Eligibility will only be calculated based on NCAA core course GPA and the core course requirements.
 However, most student-athletes should still strongly consider taking the SAT or ACT as many—but not all—colleges will still require it for admissions into the college.

-For student-athletes enrolling in a Division 2 college in the 2021–22 school year, NCAA eligibility rules require a 2.2 grade-point average in 16 NCAA core courses.
+For student-athletes enrolling in a Division 2 college in the 2021–22 or 2022-23 school year, NCAA eligibility rules require a 2.2 grade-point average in 16 NCAA core courses.

 Students looking to check their core source GPA can use the core course worksheet to see where they stand.